larsonjj/generator-yeogurt/README.md

 ### React
 ***Note: (Can only be used with React)***

-Creates a new JSX React file within the `client/scripts/templates` as well as a unit test spec file within the `test/spec` folder
+Creates a new JSX React file within the `client/scripts/templates` as well as a unit test spec file within the `test/spec` folder.
+You can also specify a folder using the `--folder` option which is relative to the `client/scripts/components` folder.

 Example:
 ```bash